pravatbhusal/longhorn-dining/README.md

 ### Menu Page URL
 If the URL to the menu page changes, configure it in the ```config/scraper.json``` file.

-If the URL's GET parameters change, you must change them in the ```config/scraper.json``` file because the server depends on the URL's GET parameters to format the links to the meals and locations.
+If the URL's routes or GET parameters change, you must change them in the ```config/scraper.json``` file because the server depends on them to format the links to the meals and locations.

 If the HTML to the menu page changes, then you must change the web-scraping code in Python.
 Read the "scraper.py Methods" section to learn how the JSON data must be formatted for the client to properly parse it.